byterubpay/byterub-site/_posts/2018-05-07-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-05-07.md

 **\<sgp\_[m]>** sarang kinda, yeah.
 I don't have too much to mention now though
 **\<sarang>** How does the network verify the spend of the originally-intended output?
 **\<sarang>** sgp\_[m]: ok, keep us updated
-**\<sneurlax>** I've contacted ehanoc re: the "transaction tree" python toolkit and we will collaborate to deliver that after I finish the scraping tool which moneromooo asked for.  mooo, I'll be sending you results this week
+**\<sneurlax>** I've contacted ehanoc re: the "transaction tree" python toolkit and we will collaborate to deliver that after I finish the scraping tool which byterubmooo asked for.  mooo, I'll be sending you results this week
 **\<sneurlax>** sorry to interject
 **\<sarang>** sneurlax: excellent!
 That'll provide good data
 **\<theRealSurae>** rehrar[m]: tell us?
 **\<theRealSurae>** sneurlax: that's fantastic news
-**\<rehrar[m]>** ZCash wants to open a grant proposal jointly with a Monero community member (that'd be me atm) to donate a considerable sum of money to some FFS proposals.
+**\<rehrar[m]>** ZCash wants to open a grant proposal jointly with a ByteRub community member (that'd be me atm) to donate a considerable sum of money to some FFS proposals.
 **\<sarang>** What types of FFS do they want to fund?
 **\<theRealSurae>** how would that work? would you have discretion over donating the funds?
 **\<rehrar[m]>** https://twitter.com/socrates1024/status/993252058923925506?s=19